Oh, you’re a CEO? Who’s your coach?

 And how can they when they’re an outside entity?
 Not even a real part of your organization, but a virtual stranger that’s just offering you canned action steps based on your self-identified issues?

-We understand that feeling of having business coaching be a waste of time; we’ve been there ourselves.
-And let’s face it, as a leader of your company; you don’t have a lot of time to just toss out the window.
-Not to mention the financial investment that business coaching requires.
+We understand that the feeling of having business coaching is a waste of time; we’ve been there ourselves.
+And let’s face it, as a leader of your company; you don’t have a lot of time to just toss out the window, not to mention the financial investment that business coaching requires.

 Still, the question remains, as an executive in your organization, where do you get your growth and motivation from?
 Who fills up your cup regularly so that you can learn and grow and improve?
 If it’s not from a business or executive coach, then who or what is it from?

 Who is going to give you the hard-to-hear criticisms and advice that your real-life sports coaches gave you as kids?
 Your best coach didn’t just sit there coddling you, letting you just work on whatever skills you wanted at that moment and report back how you did.
 No, they had a plan to push you, pull you, drag you to improve, and be the best team member you could.

 Many of the new coaching approaches are similar to fad diets.
 They promise huge results with minimal effort.
 What’s missing?
 Sustainable results.
 You never really get guidance on putting in the work for an extended amount of time or making significant changes in your leadership style.
 And a lot like fad diets, it’s always too good to be true.
 You can’t have someone do your push-ups for you and get great results (or any results, really).
 Without concrete tactics and someone to hold you accountable firsthand, you won’t grow or change.
 You’ll always be stuck in your stuff, the proverbial limbo.